Saniabuh/Simple-Campus-Network/README.md

 Staff – 192.168.9.0 with Subnet mask of 255.255.255.0 (Class C) Student’s Lab – 192.168.10.0 with Subnet mask of 255.255.255.0 (Class C)

-iii.
 Cloud Router
 Network 1– 20.0.0.0 with Subnet Mask 255.255.255.252 (Class A)
 Network 2 – 10.10.10.4 with Subnet Mask 255.255.255.252 (Class A)
-iv.

 Main Campus Router
 Network 1 – 10.10.10.0 with Subnet Mask 255.255.255.252 (Class A)
 Network 2 – 10.10.10.4 with Subnet Mask 255.255.255.252 (Class A)
-v.

 Branch Campus Router
 Network 1 – 10.10.10.0 with Subnet Mask 255.255.255.252 (Class A)

 #The Topology